BitGnat/bx.bitnats/README.md

 ## basics

 ⦻ bx.bitnats are [ordinal inscriptions](https://docs.ordinals.com/) on Bitcoin
-⦻ bx.bitnats inscriptions are on-chain claims to Bitcoin block data
+⦻ bx.bitnats are on-chain claims to Bitcoin block data using the [tap protocol](https://github.com/Trac-Systems/tap-protocol-specs)
 ⦻ bx.bitnats blocks become available to claim each time a Bitcoin block is mined
 ⦻ bx.bitnats are derived from Digital Matter Theory [DMT](https://digital-matter-theory.gitbook.io/digital-matter-theory)
 ⦻ bx.bitnats are ...